smaryam747/IS147GroupC/README.md

 # Create JavaDoc & Host
 Step 1: Open your project in IntelliJ IDEA.\
 Step 2: Go to Tools → Generate JavaDoc....\
-Step 3: In the popup dialog:
+Step 3: In the popup dialog:\
         a.)
-Output directory: Choose a folder like docs/.\
-        a.)
-Scope: Select entire project or specific packages.\
-        a.)
-Ensure JavaDoc executable is correctly set (e.g. javadoc).\
+Output directory: Choose a folder like docs/. b.)
+Scope: Select entire project or specific packages. c.)
+Ensure JavaDoc executable is correctly set (e.g. javadoc).
 Step 4: (Optional): Check options like -author, -version, etc.\
 Step 5: Click OK to generate.\
 Step 6: Open docs/index.html in a browser to view the documentation.\